Naseer al-Chaderchi

-Naseer Kamel al-Chaderchi was a member of the Interim Iraq Governing Council, created following the United States's 2003 invasion of Iraq. al-Chaderchi is a Sunni Muslim and the leader of the National Democratic Party.
-A resident of Baghdad, al-Chaderchi is a lawyer, businessman, and farm owner; his father, Kamel al-Chaderchi was a leader in Iraq's democratic movement before Saddam Hussein's rise to power.
+Naseer Kamel al-Chaderchi (نصير الجادرجي; 12 August 1936 – 12 September 2026) was an Iraqi politician who was a member of the Interim Iraq Governing Council, created following the United States's 2003 invasion of Iraq. al-Chaderchi was a Sunni Muslim and the leader of the National Democratic Party.
+A resident of Baghdad, al-Chaderchi was a lawyer, businessman, and farm owner; his father, Kamel al-Chaderchi was a leader in Iraq's democratic movement before Saddam Hussein's rise to power.

+Al-Chaderchi died on 12 September 2026, at the age of 90.